seangoodvibes/DelugeDocs/docs/contributing/language-style-guide.md

     - If any of the items in the list requires a period, use periods for the whole list.
 - Keep list items parallel by:
     - Starting all items with a verb or all items with a noun.
 - When introducing a list, end the paragraph with a colon (`:`).

-For example:
+!!! example
     The Deluge has three song-writing modes:

-        - Arranger mode
+    - Arranger View
-        - Rows mode
+    - Song Rows View
-        - Grid mode
+    - Song Grid View

 ### Links
 - Use descriptive text for links, such as [GitHub Markdown Guide](https://example.com) instead of [click here](https://example.com).